X Factor (Romanian TV series): Live shows

-The finals consist of two shows: during the first each act performs one, or later in the series twice, and the second show is the results show, where the public vote.
-The judges mentor a category, where they are responsible for three final acts each.
+The finals consisted of two shows: during the first each act performed one, or later in the series twice, and the second show was the results show, where the public vote.
+The judges mentored a category, where they were responsible for three final acts each.

-During the first live broadcast each of the contestants perform one song in front of a studio audience and the judges, usually all the contestants sing live to a backing track.
-Some performances are accompanied by choreography and instruments.
-After the song, the judges comment on the performance, and often there is some competition between the judges' views.
-The lines for voting opens immediately after all the contestants have performed.
-When there are just 4 or 5 acts left, the format changes a little, with two songs performed by each act.
-Three acts remain until the grand final where the public vote alone chooses the winner of the season.
+During the first live broadcast each of the contestants performed one song in front of a studio audience and the judges, usually all the contestants sang live to a backing track.
+Some performances were accompanied by choreography and instruments.
+After the song, the judges commented on the performance, and often there was some competition between the judges' views.
+The lines for voting opened immediately after all the contestants have performed.
+When there are just 4 or 5 acts left, the format changed a little, with two songs performed by each act.
+Three acts remained until the grand final where the public vote alone chooses the winner of the season.

 Performances

-The show is primarily concerned with identifying a potential pop star or star group, and singing talent, appearance, personality, stage presence and dance routines are all important elements of the contestants' performances.
-In the initial live shows, each act performs once in the first show in front of a studio audience and the judges, usually singing over a pre-recorded backing track.
-Dancers are also commonly featured.
-Acts occasionally accompany themselves on guitar or piano.
+The show was primarily concerned with identifying a potential pop star or star group, and singing talent, appearance, personality, stage presence and dance routines were all important elements of the contestants' performances.
+In the initial live shows, each act performed once in the first show in front of a studio audience and the judges, usually singing over a pre-recorded backing track.
+Dancers were also commonly featured.
+Acts occasionally accompanied themselves on guitar or piano.

-Each live show has had a different theme; each contestant's song is chosen according to the theme.
-After each act has performed, the judges comment on their performance.
-Heated disagreements, usually involving judges defending their contestants against criticism, are a regular feature of the show.
-Once all the acts have appeared, the phone lines open and the viewing public vote on which act they want to keep.
-Once the number of contestants has been reduced to five (season 1), or six (season 2), each act would perform twice in the performances show.
-This continues until only three acts remain.
-These acts go on to appear in the grand final which decides the overall winner by public vote.
+Each live show has had a different theme; each contestant's song was chosen according to the theme.
+After each act had performed, the judges commented on their performance.
+Heated disagreements, usually involving judges defending their contestants against criticism, were a regular feature of the show.
+Once all the acts had appeared, the phone lines opened and the viewing public voted on which act they wanted to keep.
+Once the number of contestants had been reduced to five (season 1), or six (season 2), each act would perform twice in the performances show.
+This continued until only three acts remained.
+These acts went on to appear in the grand final which decided the overall winner by public vote.